jessnyj/employee-list/README.md

 * Bootstrap

 ## Description
+This application allows a user to view their entire employee directory, filter their employees by ascending and descending order, and allows them to search for a user by name.

 ## Work Involved
 For this application, I created the front end aspects with Bootstrap.
 For the overall functionality of the site, I utilized React, and added the randomUser API for the employee profiles.